syncfusion/blazor-docs/src/gantt/gantt-chart/tool-bar.md

----
-title: "Tool Bar"
-component: "Gantt Chart"
-description: "Learn how to use the toolbar and add custom toolbar items in the Blazor Gantt Chart component"
----

 # Toolbar

 The Gantt Chart component provides the toolbar support to handle Gantt Chart actions.
 The `Toolbar` property accepts the collection of built-in toolbar items and `ItemModel` objects for custom toolbar items.